AMPnet/auditor-node/doc/scripting-api.md

 ###### Methods

-No methods are available.
+There are no methods available.

 #### HttpResponse

 Model of HTTP response objects.
-No static object is provided in the scripts.
+There is no static object available in the scripts.

 ###### Fields